cmartinezone/Laravel-US-Seeders/README.md

 ```
 composer dump-autoload

-after the command exeuted run the Migration with the seeders:
+After the first command executed successfully run the Migrations with the seeders:

 php artisan migrate:fresh --seed

 ```
+You are done! :)

-###  Laravel Migrations will Generate:
+###  Laravel Migrations will Generate the following structure:
 countries:

 |   Column    |     Data type     |